 Please accept our apologies that this incident occurred.
-We are committed to maintaining the privacy of personal information in our possession and have taken precautions to safeguard it.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.
+Northgate is committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+Northgate continually evaluates and modifies its practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available
+line that we have set up to respond to questions at This response line is staffed with professionals familiar protect against misuse of your information.
+The response line

 Sincerely,

+Northgate Environmental Management, Inc.